rubo77/mouse-speed/README.md

  * Simply copy `mouse-speed` and `typebreak` into `/usr/bin/` and make it executable.
  * Add typebreak to your startup programs.

+### Implementation in Workrave
+Implementation is easy, see https://github.com/rcaelers/workrave/pull/47

 ### Implementation in RSIBreak
 In [RSIBreak](https://apps.ubuntu.com/cat/applications/precise/rsibreak/) this is especially useful: